National University (San Diego, California): College of Business, Engineering, and Technology

 The College of Business, Engineering, and Technology is composed of the School of Business and Economics, and the School of Technology and Engineering.
 The college is guided by a set of values: The Whole Human Ecosystem; Excellence, Unconstrained by Convention; Future Focused; and Social Justice, Equity, Diversity, and Inclusion (S-JEDI) Advantage.
 The college provides lifelong learners with credentials of value wherever they are in their educational journeys, offering degrees and certificates from associate to doctoral, both online and on-campus.
 The School of Business and Economics is composed of two departments: Finance, Economics, Marketing, & Accounting; and Leadership, Management, & Human Capital.
 Within the school's program portfolio, the school offers a Bachelor’s in Business Administration, Master of Business Administration (MBA), Master of Accountancy, and Master of Science in Organizational Leadership[24], along with other market-relevant programs.
 The School of Technology and Engineering and offers degree programs in engineering, technology, computer science, and other related fields.
 The school focuses curriculum on management information systems, construction engineering, electrical engineering, and information technology management.
 Both the BS in Electrical and Computer Engineering and the BS in Computer Science are ABET accredited.

 Sanford College of Education

 The College of Education offers bachelor's degrees, master's degrees, certificates, and education credentials in areas including teaching, school counseling, school psychology, special education, early childhood education, and school administration.
 National holds teaching contracts with 643 California school districts and approximately 70% of the 26,000 teachers in San Diego County earned teaching credentials from National University.
-At the university's Henderson, Nevada, campus, the College of Education offers Bachelor of Arts and Master of Arts teacher licensure programs in elementary education, secondary math, and secondary English.
 In 2015, National University renamed the School of Education to the Sanford College of Education in honor of philanthropist T. Denny Sanford.
 The college also houses the Sanford Education Center and two of its programs: the Sanford Harmony Program which promotes respect and understanding of differences among children by expanding understanding and acceptance of gender differences at an early age to positively affect adult relationships and the Sanford Institute of Philanthropy which offers a certificate in cause sales and hosts various professional development workshops in nonprofit management.